-June 20 - July 15, 2016
+June 26 - July 21, 2017

-Registration Deadline: February 1, 2016)
+Registration Deadline: February 1, 2017

 This program challenges students to create work in a shared experience of place and culture.
-MICA's partner for the program is the progressive and multi-disciplinary Korean National University of Arts, also known as K'Arts, which provides accommodations, studio space, and special events.
-K'Arts students join our group as participants and along with the program's faculty work collectively and collaboratively in designing creative works in any media that can expand their practice through social engagement and cross-cultural learning in a global context.
+MICA's partner for the program is the progressive and multi-disciplinary Korean National University of Arts, also known as K'ARTS, which provides accommodations, studio space, and special events.
+K'ARTS students join our group as participants and along with the program's faculty work collectively and collaboratively in designing creative works in any media that can expand their practice through social engagement and cross-cultural learning in a global context.
 Selected field trips are included to further enhance learning the inseparable natural and cultural topography of Korea.
 This total experience affords a unique insight into Korean culture and the vibrant city of Seoul.
-The program culminates in a group exhibition at K'Arts' 175 Gallery located within the famous Samcheong-dong and Insadong area of the city.
+The program culminates in a group exhibition at K'ARTS' 175 Gallery located within the famous Samcheong-dong and Insadong area of the city.

-- $6,100 (does not include international airfare) Includes tuition for 3 undergraduate credits in Interdisciplinary Sculpture or General Fine Arts.
+- $6,280 (does not include international airfare) Includes tuition for 3 undergraduate credits in Interdisciplinary Sculpture or General Fine Arts.

-- Graduate credit is available to qualified students for $85 per credit above the base fee (contact program coordinator below).
+- Graduate credit is available to qualified students for $85 per credit above the base fee (contact program coordinator).